scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 coding in a nice restaurant.
 We’ll get back there.
 And Bert will help us.

-  - 3. Playing Mad Libs.
+  - *Playing Mad Libs*.
 The real breakthrough came when Bert decided to play Mad Libs in 2018.
 In this classic game, you take a paragraph of text and blank out a few nouns, verbs and modifiers.
 You ask friends to guess the blanks, reading out the result, much to the delight at